afontenot/pyweight/docs/md/Basic Usage.md

 The result is clearly suboptimal, but we believe we have made the best compromise possible in view of the state of the literature.
-Users who have additional recommendation or can point to relevant research are welcomed to file an issue.
+Users who have additional recommendations or can point to relevant research are welcomed to file an issue.

 If no gender is selected, PyWeight will treat the user as an